Alison Brie, Marc Maron and Kate Nash are back in the first images from Netflix's GLOW season 2

 - Stay up to date with the RadioTimes.com newsletter

 The images don’t give much away about the new set of episodes, which are due out in June – but they look great nonetheless, and they’ve certainly whet our appetite for more from the Gorgeous Ladies of Wrestling.

-Check out the pics, which also feature British pop star Kate Nash as Rhonda, below.
+Check out the pics, which also feature British pop star Kate Nash as Rhonda, in the video below.

 The new season of the comedy, which follows a group of struggling actors trying to put together a wrestling TV series – inspired by a real-life 1980s show of the same name – will see the girls pulling their first official episodes together following the successful pilot produced in the season one finale.